 We’d love to tell you even more about what makes this state so grand.
 There’s still the Biltmore mansion, the fantastic weather, all the top colleges and universities, and more that haven’t yet been mentioned here.
 But we think you get the idea: retiring to North Carolina certainly has its perks!

 By the way, did you know Acts has two retirement communities in North Carolina?
-Plantation Estates in Matthews is just outside of Charlotte and Tryon Estates is in Columbus, which lies in the gorgeous Blue Ridge Mountains.
+Matthews Glen in Matthews is just outside of Charlotte and Tryon Estates is in Columbus, which lies in the gorgeous Blue Ridge Mountains.
 Call us or visit us online to learn about these beautifully appointed senior retirement communities.